joost-morsink/Identity/docs/overview.md

 In domain driven design a very important type of object is the _entity_.
 An _entity_ can be uniquely identified by some value.
 The attribute/property that identifies some entity is called a primary key, and its value we will call an _identity value_.
-Often the type of this value depends partly on the domain model (domain key), partly on some system that stores the entity (technical key).
+Often the type of this value depends on the domain model (domain key), or on some system that stores the entity (technical key).

+> When the domain layer does not care about the exact type of identity value, it should not know about its type.

+This is the fundamental assumption for the motivation of this library.
+This library is designed to hide these details from the domain layer in a generic and performant way.
+If you do not care about this principle, you are probably better of using another solution.

 ## Identity Values {#idval}